 - VAUDE Brenta 44+6

-- (Reference listing) Arc'teryx Aerios 45
+- (Reference exhibit) Arc'teryx Aerios 45

 Points of evaluation

-- Weight: Weight per capacity.
+- Weight: Weight per volume

 Test environment

-Here's the equipment packed in the backpack.
+Here's the gear I packed in my backpack

 - tent